 (e) The expiration time and date of the offer.

-(2) A DAM Energy-Only Offer Curve must be within the range of -$250.00 per MWh and the SWCAP in dollars per MWh.
+(2) A DAM Energy-Only Offer Curve must be within the range of -$250.00 per MWh and the DASWCAP in dollars per MWh.

 (3) The minimum amount for each DAM Energy-Only Offer Curve that may be offered is one MW.